Tropical cyclones in 1993

 During 1993, tropical cyclones formed within seven different bodies of water called basins.
 To date, 110 tropical cyclones formed, of which 78 were given names by various weather agencies.
-Only one Category 5 tropical cyclone was formed in 1993.
+Only one Category 5 tropical cyclone, Typhoon Ed, formed in 1993.
+The accumulated cyclone energy (ACE) index for the 1993 (seven basins combined), as calculated by Colorado State University was 710.4 units.

 Global atmospheric and hydrological conditions

 A weak El Niño prevailed until the end of the year, leading to inactivity in the North Atlantic and the North Indian Ocean and an average activity in the West Pacific and the Southern Hemisphere (excluding the Australian region basin).

 Summary

 North Atlantic Ocean

 An average Atlantic hurricane season features 12 tropical storms, 6 hurricanes, and 3 major hurricanes, and features an Accumulated Cyclone Energy (ACE) count of 106.
 In the year, the statistics fell below, featuring only 8 tropical storms, 4 hurricanes and a major hurricane- making it a below-average season.
 It had an ACE total of 39.

 The first tropical cyclone, Tropical Depression One, developed on May 31, while the final storm, Tropical Depression Ten, dissipated on September 30, well before the average dissipation date of a season's last tropical cyclone; this represented the earliest end to the hurricane season in ten years.
 The most intense hurricane, Emily, was a Category 3 on the Saffir–Simpson hurricane scale that paralleled close to the North Carolina coastline causing minor damage and a few deaths before moving out to sea.

 The most significant named storm of the season was Hurricane Gert, a tropical cyclone that devastated several countries in Central America and Mexico.
 Throughout the impact areas, damage totaled to $170 million (1993 USD) and 102 fatalities were reported.
 The remnants of Gert reached the Pacific Ocean and was classified as Tropical Depression Fourteen-E. Another significant system was Tropical Storm Bret, which resulted in 184 deaths and $25 million in losses as it tracked generally westward across Trinidad, Venezuela, Colombia, and Nicaragua.
 In the Pacific Ocean, the remnants of Bret were attributed to the development of Hurricane Greg.
 Three other tropical cyclones brought minor to moderate effects on land; they were Tropical Depression One and Tropical Storms Arlene and Cindy.
 The storms of the 1993 Atlantic hurricane season collectively caused 339 fatalities and $319 million in losses.